horton_part.scripts.generate_cube module

 Parameters:

-• iodata – An instance with IOData containing the necessary data to compute the electron density on the grid.
+• iodata (IOData) – An instance of IOData containing the necessary molecular data (atomic numbers, coordinates, wavefunctions, etc.) required to compute the electron density on the grid.

-• chunk_size – Number of points on which the density is evaluated in one pass.
+• chunk_size (int) – Number of grid points to evaluate in one pass.
+Controls memory usage.

-• gradient – When True, also the gradient of the density is computed.
+• gradient (bool) – If True, compute the gradient of the electron density on the grid.

-• orbitals – When True, also the occupied and virtual orbitals are computed.
+• orbitals (bool) – If True, compute both occupied and virtual orbitals on the grid.

 Returns: